LivaNova Heater-Cooler Device

 Heater-cooler devices are typically used during surgical and medical procedures that require the patient’s temperature to remain at a consistent level.
-The LivaNova heater-cooler – also known as the Sorin 3T Heater-Cooler – is a compressor-based system that uses three separate water tanks to provide adjustable temperature settings.
+The LivaNova heater-cooler — also known as the Sorin 3T Heater-Cooler — is a compressor-based system which uses three different water tanks to provide adjustable temperature settings.

 How do surgeons use the device?

-Heater-coolers are primarily used for cardiothoracic surgeries, serving to warm or cool the patient at key moments during the operation.
-The adjusted temperature can help to improve patient care and the overall outcome of surgeries.
+Heater-coolers are primarily used for cardiothoracic surgeries, serving to cool or warm the patient at crucial moments throughout the surgery.

-Nearly 100,000 heart bypass procedures make use of the LivaNova heater-cooler every year in the U.S. This makes the device an important part of open heart surgery across the nation.
-By extension, the associated risks of the device are also important to consider.
+Every year in the U.S, nearly 100,000 heart bypass surgeries are using LivaNova heater-cooler.
+This makes the device an significant part of open heart operation throughout the country.
+By extension, the related risks of this device are also important to think about.

 What are the risks of the LivaNova Heater-Cooler?